-Peracetic acid, more commonly known as PAA, is a chemical used widely as a sanitiser across a range of industries such as food and beverage, hospitals, healthcare and pharmaceuticals.
+Peracetic acid, more commonly known as PAA, is a chemical used widely as a sanitiser across a range of industries such as food and beverage, hospitals, healthcare, and pharmaceuticals.

-Against the backdrop of the Covid 19 pandemic, use of sanitizers has increased exponentially, both in a domestic setting and within business environments, and its production has grown to keep pace with demand.
+Against the backdrop of the Covid 19 pandemic, the use of sanitizers has increased exponentially, both in a domestic setting and within business environments, and its production has grown to keep pace with demand.

-Which is why it is so important to ensure, where sanitizers are produced, that levels of PAA in the air are monitored.
+This is why it is so important to ensure, where sanitizers are produced, that levels of PAA in the air are monitored.

 Five reasons why measuring the PAA level is essential

-- Mitigation – air make up monitoring is necessary to understand levels of PAA that could be inhaled whilst working.
-Knowing this information allows employees to work in confidence – if they do suffer from nose, mouth or throat issues, it may simply be due to a cold or flu.
+- Mitigation – air makeup monitoring is necessary to understand levels of PAA that could be inhaled whilst working.
+Knowing this information allows employees to work in confidence – if they do suffer from nose, mouth, or throat issues, it may simply be due to a cold or flu.

 - COSHH in EU – the Control of Substances Hazardous to Health Regulations 2002 (COSHH) requires employers to prevent or control exposure to hazardous substances.
 Where exposure cannot be prevented, “employers are required to assess the risk to health, and provide adequate control measures when using hazardous chemicals”.
 This includes products containing PAA.